 White-cheeked pintail

-(nominate race, Anas
+(nominate race, Anas bahamensis bahamensis).

 Members of the genus Anas are called "dabbling ducks", noted for their habit of submerging their heads in shallow water in search of food.

-They cannot dive, and take off directly from water.
-Other, diving ducks, must run on the water's surface for a short distance before taking off.
+must run on the water's surface for a short distance before

 Populations of whistling ducks, in particular, have suffered severely in many areas due to hunting and habitat destruction.
 The genus of eight species belongs to the small but almost Cosmopolitan subfamily Dendrocygninae.
 Though very much at home in water, these ducks exhibit markedly arboreal tendencies and often nest in trees.
 This trait, combined with their being the largest of ducks (some are the size of small geese) and their long necks, explains their Latin name ("dendro-cygna": "tree swans").
 Another characteristic of the group is that they are crepuscular or nocturnal in habits, and are seldom seen in the open except in late afternoons.

-West Indian whistling ducks, Dendrocygna arborea.
+West Indian whistling ducks, Dendrocygna

-National Botanical Garden, southern Dominican Republic, Hispaniola.
+arborea.
+National Botanical Garden, southern Dominican

-are the largest of ducks, and this one is the largest of the whistlers.
+Whistlers are the largest of ducks, and this one is the

 This duck is the only species of its entire order that is totally restricted to the West Indies, mostly in the Greater Antilles,

-Cayman Islands, and the Bahamas, with outlying populations in some of the northern Lesser Antilles.
+Cayman Islands, and The Bahamas, with outlying populations in some of the northern Lesser Antilles.

 Its Spanish name in some of the islands, "chiririá", is a rendition of its screaming call.

-(First two photographs courtesy of Mr. Pedro Genaro Rodriguez).
+(First two photographs courtesy of Mr. Pedro Genaro

 Fulvous whistling duck, Dendrocygna bicolor.
 Near Miami, Florida, south-eastern United States.